Menu

 This line of research examines how the mind influences whether we perform up to our potential or fail to do so.
 What are the key mental systems (e.g., mindsets, core beliefs) that exert the most impact on our success?

-An example of work in this theme includes investigating how the top 0.01% of successful people in various fields of human endeavour interact with their minds differently from the rest, and identifying whether there is such a thing as the highly coveted "success mindset" widely touted in conventional self-help.
+An example of work in this theme includes investigating how the top 0.01% of successful people in various fields of human endeavour interact with their minds differently from the rest, and identifying whether there is such a thing as the highly coveted "winning mindset" widely touted in conventional self-help and coaching.

 Theme 2: How Is the Mind Controlled by Outside Factors?

-This line of research examines how these invisible aspects of the mind are influenced and redirected by external factors (e.g., smartphones, social media, video games, artificial intelligence, robots, influencers, etc.) to distract and derail us from our objectives.
+This line of research examines how these invisible aspects of the mind are influenced and redirected by external factors — from smartphones and social media to artificial intelligence, influencers, and so-called habit-forming products — which distract, derail, or otherwise make it harder for us to achieve our goals and focus on what really matters.

 Dwain-allan